alexandreborges/malwoverview/README.md

 so you should create it) or you could create a custom configuration file and indicate it by using the -c option.

-Nonetheless, starting on version 4.4.2, it isn't longer necessary to insert all APIs into .malwapi.conf before using Malwoverview.
+Nonetheless, starting on version 4.4.2, it isn't longer necessary to insert all APIs into .malwapi.conf file before using Malwoverview.
 Therefore, users can only insert few APIs and use the respective options to these APIs.

 * A special note about the Alien Vault: it is necessary to subscribe to pulses on Alien Vault website before using -n 1 option.